 Ryan is a 28 year-old male in good shape, despite being a new father.
 Ryan wore borrowed, super-warm Craft bibs, because his were in the laundry.
 Up top he wore a Craft windproof baselayer with a Bontrager jacket with windproof front and a breathable back.
-On his feet were wool socks and regular mountain bike shoes with neoprene shoe covers.
+On his feet were wool socks and regular mountain bike shoes with neoprene shoe covers, he also used shoes for plantar fasciitis because of his faciitis problem.
 One his head was a balaclava.
 On his hands were lobster gloves.

 Kim, a fit forty-something female, wore Craft Stormshell tights.
 Not to start monologuing like the bad guy in “The Incredibles,” but these things are great for biking and, if it’s really cold, running.
 Up top was the winter trifecta (base, insulation and protection layers) of a Craft baselayer, a nice puffy Specialized insulation layer and a Specialized protection layer.
 Good stuff?
 Great stuff.
 Kim’s feet were housed in wool socks, her mountain bike shoes and neoprene shoe covers.
 On her hands were lobster gloves.